 “Social media is training us to compare our lives, instead of appreciating everything we are.
 No wonder why everyone is depressed.”- Bill Murray

 We live in a world where we measure ourselves from how many followers we have or how many likes we get.
-We share our love and relationship with other people, without realizing that we might create insecurity in our relationship.
+We share our love and relationship with other people, without realising that we might create insecurity in our relationship.

 Whilst scrolling through your social media platform, you come across millions of perfect couples, who are traveling to the best places, go to the best restaurants, are always happy together and they always seem to do something new and exciting.